k-vaughn/NTCIP-8008/docs/contributor-responsibilities.md

 The best times to update your branches are before you push your changes to the remote repository and while you're waiting for your pull request to be reviewed.

-In general, it is preferrable to make small incremental changes to the project and to provide the updated materials as soon as possible after taking control of an issue.
+In general, it is preferable to make small incremental changes to the project and to provide the updated materials as soon as possible after taking control of an issue.
 The longer the duration between checking out the project and submitting a pull request the higher the chance that another contributor will